neurodata/neurodata.io/content/about/agreements.md

   		- For each accomplished task, a research artefact documenting progress (a screencap, proof, figure, etc.)
   		- Proposed list of commitments for the following week
 	- Listen and provide constructive feedback to your teammates as appropriate
+- One person is designated to post a link to the slides each week to get contributions, typically the youngest PhD student on the team.
+The preferred practice is to simply copy last week's slides, so that everybody can see what they wrote last week and update accordingly.

 #### Weekly Lunches